mCodex/fullcycle-2/README.md

 ### node-example

 A Dockerfile example demonstrating how use NodeJS on Docker and publishing an image copying local files to the image during the build time.

+---

+## 🔑 Keycloak

+---

+## 🐰 RabbitMQ

+A docker-compose file containing RabbitMQ Management used only to demonstrate how to configure queues, exchanges and messages.